MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/adaptive-card-previewer.md

 * Separation of data from the layout in an Adaptive Card [template language](/adaptive-cards/templating/).
 Use the command `Adaptive Card: New Data File` to add a data file for a template.
 This generates an empty file where you can bind data to your Adaptive Card template.

-* Seamless integration with Teams Toolkit that allows a Just-In-Time installation of Adaptive Card previewer when you're iterating on Adaptive Cards generated from Teams Toolkit project creation.
+* Seamless integration with Teams Toolkit that allows a Just-In-Time installation of ACP when you're iterating on Adaptive Cards generated from Teams Toolkit project creation.

   :::image type="content" source="../../assets/images/previewer-adaptive-card/acp-preview-example.png" alt-text="Shows a sample preview of an Adaptive Card when iterating an Adaptive Card." lightbox="../../assets/images/previewer-adaptive-card/acp-preview-example.png":::